Heating Services in Ottawa

 Oria Heating And Cooling is Ottawa’s one-stop-shop for all of your HVAC needs – including installation, replacement, repair, and maintenance for furnaces, air conditioners, water heaters, air filters, water filters, and gas lines.
 Whether you’re looking for help with something minor or need an experienced professional to take on a larger-scale project — we’re your go-to pros for all your HVAC needs.
 Our team at Oria Heating and Cooling is ready to handle all jobs in a timely and professional manner.

-Give us a call or complete the form and we will contact you and provide a free estimate for the installation project at hand.
+Give us a call or complete the form and we will contact you and provide a estimate for the installation project at hand.

 We don’t just fix and tune up heating systems, we also provide top-notch furnace installation in Ottawa.